ckuhl/pts/README.md

 # pts
 ## Python Test Suite
-A test suite based on YAML files.
+A test suite built on YAML.

 ## Motivation
 Previously I have been using a bash script put together as an assignment for